 In one motion, the crowd runs to the pitch.
 Killian is already kneeling next to Al, trying to help him stand up and telling him that they are going to the Hospital wing together.
 What a gentleman; he just won and still want to take care of his adversary.
 He should be taking his lover into his arms, giving her the victory kiss and walk away in the sunset.
 In this second, I find it hard to imagine I’ll have to try and make him break his relationship to Molly; he looks like the perfect guy to join our family.

-Al eyes are rolling in their sockets in a pretty disgusting way when he gets to his feet and his jaw is definitely wrong.
+Al eyes are rolling in their sockets in a pretty disturbing way when he gets to his feet and his jaw is definitely wrong.
 The spot where the bludger hit is already a deep red color and it seems like the lower half of his jaw has moved a couple inches to the left.
 None the less, he opens his mouth in a creepy manner and declares in a weak and quivering voice:

 “Killian Earhart wins the first confrontation.”

 “The first?”
 Molly shouts angrily looking at all of her cousins, clearly trying to get one of us to spill the beans.
 I better go away; she will definitely pick on me.
-I’m the weakest link and she knows this.
+I’m the weakest link and she knows it.